huaban/erlzk/README.md

 it's your program's duty to rebuild it, so it's highly recommended to use monitor.

-Once connected, erlzk will attempt to stay connected regardless of intermittent connection loss or Zookeeper session expiration.
+Once connected, erlzk will attempt to stay connected regardless of intermittent connection loss or Zookeeper session expiration (unless the option disable_expire_reconnect was supplied with the value true.
 Your program can be instructed to drop a connection by calling `erlzk:close/1`:

 ```erlang
 erlzk:close(Pid).